ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 Either you use the Angular TestBed, the ReflectiveInjector or you simply call the constructor of the class directly.
 ReflectiveInjector and TestBed are kind of the same approach, so I'll only be discussing TestBed here.
 It's something pretty cool Angular came up with in order to test your components.
-TestBed can create components and injects all its dependecies.
+TestBed can create components and injects all its dependencies.
 The instance of the component that is returned can then be used for testing.
 Accessing the view is also possible.